gmalysa/ld2l/client/markdown/rules.md

 # Learn Dota 2 League Rules

-This is a league for Herald 0 - Archon 5 (approximately 0-3.2k MMR, “Normal Skill” on Dotabuff) to play Dota in a competitive-style setting without pressure from 5k+ players as may be common in RD2L or other leagues.
+This is a league for Herald 0 - Archon 5 (approximately 0-3.2k MMR, "Normal Skill" on Dotabuff) to play Dota in a competitive-style setting without pressure from 5k+ players as may be common in RD2L or other leagues.
 The goal is to learn about playing Dota in general and about playing in a competitive team-based setting.
 External coaching, review, and education based on the games is encouraged.

 ## General Season Rules